On a quadratic Poisson algebra and integrable Lotka-Volterra systems with solutions in terms of Lambert's W function: An example with 3 blocks, and contraction

 One can show that the polynomial $P=\sum_{i=1}^n c_ix_i$ is a linear Darboux polynomial of LV-system \eqref{FGLV} if and only if there exists $k,l: r_i=r_j, c_i=c_j$ if $k\leq i,j\leq l$ and $c_m=0$ if $m<k$ or $m>l$.
 And, the expression $\exp(P)$ is an exponential factor with linear cofactor if and only if $c_i=c_j$ for all $1\leq i,j\leq n$.

-This enables one to find out, in each case, how many integrals, of the form $\sum_i P_i^{\alpha_i}$ with linear Darboux polynomials $P_i$, there exist.
-We write down the set of linear DPs and determine their cofactors, which are affine functions.
+This enables one to find out, in each case, how many integrals exist, of the form $\prod_i P_i^{\alpha_i}$ with linear Darboux polynomials or exponential factor $P_i$.
+We write down the set of linear DPs and exponential factors, and determine their cofactors, which are affine functions.
 We then create the matrix of coefficients of the cofactors, $M$, and determine a basis for the kernel of $M^T$.
 Each basis vector gives rise to one integral, and one can check how many of them are functionally independent.

 \begin{example} Consider the system \eqref{LVF} with $k=2,l=3,m=1$.
 There are 10 Darboux polynomials,

 and 1 exponential factor, $P_{11}=exp(x_1+x_2+\cdots+x_6)$.
 The matrix of coefficients of the affine cofactors is